JJ is a graphic designer and web developer—making websites (1), graphics (2), and books (3) for projects about art, reading, and organizing.

 (1) A website for Community Reading Group (2) Graphic for the art installation, Inverse Surveillance Project (3) An open spread of Speaking the Matter, an oral history workbook

-Most recently art directed at the L.A.
-Times for special digital builds with director Alex Tatusian.
+Previously, an Art Director at the L.A.
+Times for Digital Projects with director Alex Tatusian.
 Collaborated with the Data and Graphics team, a multi-disciplinary team of journalist-coders.
 What was made?
 A feature about commuters on the Metro (4), a digital memorial for the victims of the Monterey Park shooting (5), a starter kit for mental health in Mandarin Chinese (6), and a wild visual poem with A.I. images and Los Angeles literature (7)—to name a few.
 Major project have "full spreads" accessed via the table of contents.

 4)